Summary for Decision-Makers

 10. Edge Computing: Power at the Point of Action

-As data volumes explode and real-time processing becomes critical, Edge Computing has emerged as a core enabler for modern applications — particularly in manufacturing, logistics, healthcare, and retail.
+As data volumes grow and real-time processing becomes critical, edge computing has emerged as a core enabler for modern applications, particularly in manufacturing, logistics, healthcare, and retail.

-Rather than sending all data to a centralized cloud, edge computing processes information locally — at the “edge” of the network, near the data source.
-This reduces latency, improves reliability, and supports offline functionality.
+Rather than sending all data to a centralized cloud, edge computing processes information locally, at the “edge” of the network, near the data source.
+This helps reduce latency, improve reliability, and support offline functionality.

 Why it matters to SMEs:

-- Speed: Make faster decisions — critical for automation, robotics, or customer-facing applications.
+• Speed: Make faster decisions — critical for automation, robotics, field operations, and customer-facing applications.

-- Cost efficiency: Minimize bandwidth costs by reducing cloud data transfer needs.
+• Cost efficiency: Minimize bandwidth costs by reducing unnecessary cloud data transfer.

 📎 Learn more from Intel’s Edge Computing Overview